How to: Avoid Phishing Attacks

 Some phishing emails claim to be from a computer support department or technology company and ask you to reply with your passwords, or to allow a “computer repair person” remote access to your computer, or to disable some security feature on your device.
 The email might give a purported explanation of why this is necessary, by claiming, for example, that your email box is full or that your computer has been hacked.
 Unfortunately, obeying these fraudulent instructions can be bad for your security.
 Be especially careful before giving anyone technical data or following technical instructions unless you can be absolutely certain that the request's source is genuine.

-If you are at all suspicious of an email or link someone has sent you, don’t open or click on it until you’ve mitigated the situation with the above tips and can be confident it’s not malicious.
+If someone sends you a suspicious email or link, don’t open or click on it until you’ve mitigated the situation with the above tips and you can be confident it’s not malicious.